-- 3.3.1 Policy 1: The MPO will actively engage the public and appropriate agencies and organizations in the transportation planning process according to the policies contained in this Public Participation Plan, and in accordance with state procedures and federal law. - 3.3.1.1 Objective 1.1: The MPO will maintain an up-to-date database of contacts including at a minimum the following persons: - Local elected officials - Appropriate local government staff - Local transportation agencies and other pertinent agencies/organizations responsible for planning activities that may be impacted by the adoption of transportation plans (such as transit, the Huntsville International Airport, etc.) - Local broadcast and print media, including minority outlets - Individuals interested in transportation planning activities, per their request - 3.3.1.2 Objective 1.2: The MPO will, when feasible, mail meeting announcements to the MPO contact list for upcoming activities.
-It is preferred that these announcements be e-mailed. - 3.3.1.3 Objective 1.3: The MPO will announce meetings on the local government cable television channel.
-This broadcast channel covers the communities of Huntsville and portions of Owens Cross Roads. - 3.3.1.4 Objective 1.4: The MPO will provide a way for public comments originating in the Citizens Advisory Committee (CAC) to be publicly addressed by the MPO Board.
-This will be done by posting the all committee meeting minutes to the MPO website, provide responses to all issues and comments raised at any point during the process, and provide for opportunities of discussion, comment and responses on the MPO website prior to and following meetings. - 3.3.1.5 Objective 1.5: The MPO will conduct meetings in accordance with the Americans with Disabilities Act (ADA), and provide reasonable accommodations for the disabled community.
-The public involvement process, as required by federal legislation, must include a methodology of informing the physically disadvantaged segment of the population that would like to participate in the planning process.
+- 3.3.1 Policy 1: The MPO will actively engage the public and appropriate agencies and organizations in the transportation planning process according to the policies contained in this Public Participation Plan, and in accordance with state procedures, the 2016 State MPO agreement, and federal law. - 3.3.1.1 Objective 1.1: The MPO will maintain an up-to-date database of contacts including at a minimum the following persons: - Local elected officials - Appropriate local government staff - Local transportation agencies and other pertinent agencies/organizations responsible for planning activities that may be impacted by the adoption of transportation plans (such as transit, the Huntsville International Airport, etc.) - Local broadcast and print media, including minority outlets - Individuals interested in transportation planning activities, per their request - 3.3.1.2 Objective 1.2: The MPO will email meeting announcements to the MPO contact list for upcoming activities.
+The MPO will mail meeting announcements, when feasible - 3.3.1.3 Objective 1.3: The MPO will distribute press releases to all media outlets and announce meetings on the local government cable television channel.
+HSV TV airs on channel 16 for Comcast subscribers and on channel 42 for WOW subscribers. - 3.3.1.4 Objective 1.4: The MPO will provide a way for public comments originating in the Citizens Advisory Committee (CAC) to be publicly addressed by the MPO Board.
+This will be done by posting the committee meeting minutes to the MPO website, providing responses to all issues and comments raised at any point during the process, and providing for opportunities of discussion, comment and responses on the MPO website prior to and following meetings. - 3.3.1.5 Objective 1.5: The MPO will conduct meetings in accordance with the Americans with Disabilities Act (ADA), and provide reasonable accommodations for people with disabilities.
+The public involvement process, as required by federal legislation, must include a methodology of informing the local population of people with disabilities that would like to participate in the planning process.
 Public officials must be notified no later than seven (7) days prior to the date of the scheduled meeting so that officials may make special arrangements, if necessary, in order to facilitate their participation in the proceedings.